dominusmi/bitcoingraph/README.md

 can be bootstrapped by loading an initial blockchain dump, performing entity computation over the entire dump as described by [Ron and Shamir](https://eprint.iacr.org/2012/584.pdf), and ingesting it into a running Neo4J instance.

+#### Important note
+When we took over this project, it had last been used on data from 2016.
+We had to entirely re-write parts of the codebase due to the fact that the total bitcoin blockchain size at the time was a couple of GBs, whereas nowadays it's closer to 1TB.
+Many of the processes were not adapted for the size.

+I would strongly suggest anyone wanting to do this on the real blockchain, to first do the whole process at small scale.
+Using only the first 200k blocks, the entire process can be done on any average modern laptop in less than 2 hours (most of which will be waiting for computations).
+This way, one can get comfortable with the process and try the database at small scale.
+At real scale, the process takes a couple of days total in various computation, hence why it's better to do a trial run first.

 ### Step 1: Create transaction dump from blockchain

 Bitcoingraph provides the `bcgraph-export` tool for exporting transactions in a given block range from the blockchain.